robotwombat/projectpenguin/README.md

-# Project Penguin
+# Project Penguin 🐧
 https://robotwombat.github.io/projectpenguin/

+## Donate
 <a href="https://liberapay.com/robotwombat/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a><br>
 Donations are highly appreciated!
 I make no money from this website.

-A website with helpful information for customizing Android phones.
+## Current Status
 Work in progress!
-Very barebones at the moment.
+There is a still a lot of work to be done.